yazanalqawlaq-blip/Assignment-1---Binf6110/README.md

 ### Variant Calling and Filtering

 Variant calling was performed on the reads-to-reference alignment using bcftools v1.22.
-The `bcftools mpileup` command was run with a minimum base quality of 10 (`-Q 10`), minimum mapping quality of 5 (`-q 5`), maximum per-sample depth of 8,000 (`-d 8000`), and annotation of per-sample depth and allelic depth.
-Output was piped to `bcftools call` with the multiallelic caller (`-m`) and haploid ploidy (`--ploidy 1`).
+The `bcftools mpileup` command was run with a minimum base quality of 10, minimum mapping quality of 5, maximum per-sample depth of 8,000, and annotation of per-sample depth and allelic depth.
+Output was piped to `bcftools call` with the multiallelic caller (`-m`) and haploid ploidy.
 Variants were then normalized using `bcftools norm` to left-align indels and split multi-allelic sites before filtering.
 Quality filtering was applied using `bcftools filter` with the expression `QUAL<30 || FORMAT/DP<15` to exclude low-confidence and low-coverage calls.
 The final variant set was extracted using `bcftools view -v snps,indels`, and summary statistics were generated with `bcftools stats`.

 ### Visualization